growr-xyz/growr-documentation/components/6-verification-payments.md

 ### Implementation

-The protocol implements a *Payment registry smart contract*...
+The protocol has a *Payment registry smart contract* that validates and stores payment proof records.

-TBD - do we need this registry?
-We have an alternative - the signed result can be returned to the initiator of the payment verification and then passed to the protocol by himself...
+We envision an alternative implementation scenario without this registry.
+In this payment verification flow, the signed payment proof is returned to the borrower app, stored in his SSCR and then passed to the marketplace for repayment of the loan.